-An IUD is a T-shaped device that’s inserted into the uterus by your doctor.
+An IUD is a T-shaped device that a doctor inserts into your uterus via your vagina.
 There are two types of IUDs:

-- Copper (ParaGard) IUDs are plastic devices wrapped in coiled copper.
-They only need to be replaced every 10 years.
+- Copper (ParaGard) IUDs: These are plastic devices wrapped in coiled copper.
+They only need to be replaced every 10 years and have a failure rate of about

-Copper IUDs work by releasing copper into the tissue of your uterus, creating an inflammatory response.
 This response makes the environment less welcoming to the egg and sperm.
-Copper is toxic to sperm, so if any do reach the egg, they aren’t likely to fertilize successfully.
+Copper is also toxic to sperm, so if any do reach the egg, they will likely be unable to fertilize successfully.

 More specific side effects vary depending on the type of IUD.

-Copper IUDs are commonly associated with heavy bleeding.
-They can also cause an increase in cramping and backaches during monthly periods in some women.
-These side effects aren’t unusual or necessarily reason for concern.
-Your periods may regulate after six months.
-If your bleeding is very heavy or happening at other times in your cycle, you may have another medical issue.
+Copper IUDs often cause heavy bleeding.
+They can also cause an increase in cramping and backaches during monthly periods in some people.
+These side effects are not unusual or necessarily a reason for concern.

 You may also want to consider the following medical reasons for your bleeding:

 Hormone imbalances in the amount of estrogen and progesterone in the body can occur.
-When these two hormones aren’t balanced, it can affect the uterine lining, making it thick.
+When these two hormones are not balanced, it can affect the uterine lining, making it thicker.
 When your period comes, this thick lining sheds and results in a heavy period.

-An imbalance can also be caused by anovulation.
+Anovulation can also result from a hormone imbalance.
 Anovulation happens when your body doesn’t release an egg.
 This can result in very low progesterone levels.
 Over time, this can lead to a thickened uterine lining and heavy menstrual bleeding.
+Left untreated, it can lead to fertility issues.

 Tumors or Growths

-Fibroids are benign tumors that can form in the walls of your uterus.
-They’re most common during a woman’s childbearing years, and they can cause menorrhagia.
+Fibroids are mostly benign tumors that can form in the walls of your uterus.
+They are most common in people between the ages of

 The symptoms of PID include: